Focus groups with key stakeholders, May-June 2025

 Business, management, government and charities

-In addition to the above Focus Groups, and as part of our project governance, we have also recruited 9 PGR school/faculty reps from our core partners to collect input from the PGR voice, and their expectations of the doctoral training programme.
+In addition to the above focus groups, and as part of our project governance, we have also recruited nine PGR school/faculty representatives from our core partners to collect input from the PGR voice, and their expectations of the doctoral training programme.
 We will meet with this group on an ongoing basis during the project lifecycle.